inno-se/the-guide/README.md

 - [Deal with free riders](#deal-with-free-riders) with help of course instructors.
 - If you feel something goes wrong, write down your observations and discuss the problem with an LLM.

-  If you need input from other team members to resolve the problem, discuss the problem during a [retrospective](#retrospective).
+  If you need input from other team members to resolve the problem, discuss the problem during a [Retrospective](#retrospective).

   If you can't resolve the problem, ask the course instructors to help [^HowToHelpStudentsResolveTeamConflict].